The evolution of Wi-Fi standards: a look at 802.11a/b/g/n/ac/ax

 802.11b used the same 2.4 GHz frequency as the original 802.11 standard.
 It supported a maximum theoretical rate of 11 Mbps and had a range up to 150 feet.

-802.11b components were inexpensive, but the standard has the slowest maximum speed of all the 802.11 standards.
-And since 802.11b operates in the 2.4 GHz, home appliances or other 2.4 GHz Wi-Fi networks can cause interference.
-Today, routers that only support 802.11n are no longer manufactured.
+802.11b components were inexpensive, but the standard had the slowest maximum speed of all the 802.11 standards.
+And since 802.11b operated in the 2.4 GHz, home appliances or other 2.4 GHz Wi-Fi networks could cause interference.

 The ‘a’ amendment to the standard was released at the same time as 802.11b.
-It introduced a more complex technique, known as OFDM (orthogonal frequency division multiplexing) for generating the wireless signal.
+But it introduced a more complex technique, known as OFDM (orthogonal frequency division multiplexing) for generating the wireless signal.

 You probably haven’t encountered many 802.11a devices or routers.
 This is because 802.11b devices were cheaper and became more popular in the consumer market.
 802.11a was mainly used in business applications.

-The 802.11g standard uses the same OFDM technology introduced with 802.11a.
-Like 802.11a, it supports a maximum theoretical rate of 54 Mbps.
-But like 802.11b, it operates in the crowded 2.4 GHz (and thus is subject to the same interference issues as 802.11b).
+The 802.11g standard used the same OFDM technology introduced with 802.11a.
+Like 802.11a, it supported a maximum theoretical rate of 54 Mbps.
+But like 802.11b, it operated in the crowded 2.4 GHz frequency (and thus was subject to the same interference issues as 802.11b).